KDAB/GammaRay/INSTALL.md

 - a C++ compiler with C++11 support
 - Qt 5.5 or higher, or Qt 6

+Please be aware that GammaRay heavily relies on Qt private headers which can be changed at will by The Qt Company between releases and may need to be specially installed from your distribution.
+Before running CMake, make sure your Qt installation provides private Qt headers.

+i.e. when using distro provided Qt make sure you have (or the equivalent for Qt6):

+- Redhat,Fedora: qt5-qtbase-private-devel
+- Debian,Ubuntu: qtbase5-private-dev qtdeclarative5-private-dev
+- SUSE: libqt5-qtbase-private-headers-devel libqt5-qtdeclarative-private-headers-devel

 Optional FOSS packages (eg. KDSME, etc) provide extra functionality.
 See the "Optional Dependencies" section below for more details.

+## Building

 Open a terminal capable of building Qt applications.
 Make sure you have cmake, ninja, compiler, Qt, etc in PATH.